 For this reason, it’s necessary mapping competencies that a manager should own to be able to implement a correct approach for preventing and reducing stress at work.

-This is what the WELLy project will do and, once the management competencies needed for engendering employee engagement, health and well-being will be identified, the challenge becomes supporting managers to develop the competencies and use them in their people management approach.
+This is what the WELLy project is doing and, having identified the management competencies needed for engendering employee engagement, health and well-being, the challenge is to support managers to develop these competencies and use them in their people management approach.